Prof Charlotte Roberts, BA (Hons), MA, PhD, SRN

 External PhD supervision

-and I am external supervisor for a student at the University of Coimbra, Portugal
+I am an external supervisor for a student at the University of Coimbra, Portugal

 Membership of Research Groups and Centres

-Centre for the History of Medicine and Disease (Philosophy) - http://www.dur.ac.uk/chmd/
+Centre for the History of Medicine and Disease (based in the Department of Philosophy) - http://www.dur.ac.uk/chmd/

-Centre for Life and Death Studies (Theology) - http://www.dur.ac.uk/cdals/
+Centre for Life and Death Studies (based in the Department if Theology) - http://www.dur.ac.uk/cdals/

-Centre for the Ethics of Cultural Heritage - http://www.dur.ac.uk/cech/staff/
+Centre for the Ethics of Cultural Heritage (University wide Research Centre) - http://www.dur.ac.uk/cech/staff/

 Wolfson Research Institute (Durham University) - http://www.dur.ac.uk/wolfson.institute/